ChaseWiseman/age-verify/readme.txt

 * Tweak: Use strings for the textdomain and change to 'age-verify'

 = 0.2.10 =
-* Fix: cookie duration now uses the cooresponding setting
+* Fix: cookie duration now uses the corresponding setting

 = 0.2.9 =
 * Fix: Prevent add/remove_query_arg XSS vulnerability